Aberdeen 1-2 Rangers

 Lewis was a whole lot smarter when dealing with a Windass shot just after the half-hour.
 By then, Pittodrie was quiet.

 Aberdeen had done precious little to get their fans on their feet.
-Before kick-off, McInnes had asked his players to take responsibility, but it wasn't a red jersey that was standing out, it was a man in blue that used to be a man in red.
+Before kick-off, McInnes had asked his players to take responsibility, but it was not a red jersey that was standing out, it was a man in blue that used to be a man in red.

 Darkness would later fall on Jack, but while the midfielder was on the pitch, he was a dominant presence.